csoftware-arigpt/JAML/README.md

 ## License

-Licensed using GNU GPLv3, see LICENSE.md for more information
+Licensed using GNU GPLv3, see LICENSE for more information